AdobeDocs/analytics.en/help/components/classifications/sets/overview.md

 **[!UICONTROL Components]** > **[!UICONTROL Classification sets]**

-The backend architecture released with Classification sets contain several notable improvements:
+The backend architecture released with Classification sets contains several notable improvements:

-* Significantly reduced processing time (72 hours → 24 hours)
+* Reduced processing time (72 hours → 24 hours)
 * The ability to use the Classification sets UI
 * The option to use classification data in Adobe Experience Platform in the future through the [Adobe Analytics source connector for classification data](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/classifications.html)